 Petar Stoychev Won Before Darkness Fell

-The reach, passion and impact of Claudio Plit is vast.
+The reach, passion, and impact of Claudio Plit of Argentina is vast.

 Back in 1998, Plit prodded, lobbied and negotiated to re-establish a 38 coastal swim between Miramar and Mar del Plata in his native Argentina.
 Not since 1962 had this profesional marathon swim went along the beautiful coastline.
 But after a 36-year hiatus, Plit was able to organize the swim.
 Lynn Blouin of the International Marathon Swimming Association recalled the event, “This dream of Claudio was worth holding on to, for it is the most beautiful race to watch.
 For the first three hours, you can see the whole convoy of boats and swimmers from the high shores.
 We have to admit the weather was especially nice, the ocean looking like a pool…until mid-afternoon when the wind picked up, making the second half extremely difficult with waves just growing stronger and stronger until the end.